 National University of Singapore

-Our Educational partners are choosen from a pool of the best universities in the country of origin., where our students spend the months of June, July and August abroad and in addition to the work placement, must undertake approximately 40 hours of evening lectures in entrepreneurship at an acknowledged university.
+Our Educational partners are chosen from a pool of the best universities in the country of origin., where our students spend 10 weeks abroad and in addition to the work placement, must undertake lectures in entrepreneurship at an acknowledged university.

-The students participating in the Gründerskolen programme are educated to at least Bachelor’s Degree level, and there is a stringent selection process in Norway.
-Gründerskolen is open to students from all academic disciplines, but the programme focuses on high-tech start-ups, and many of the work placements are with companies in the IT, biotech or other technology sectors.
+The students participating in the Gründerskolen program are educated to at least Bachelor’s Degree level, and there is a stringent selection process in Norway.
+Gründerskolen is open to students from all academic disciplines, but the program focuses on high-tech start-ups, and many of the work placements are with companies in the IT, biotech or other technology sectors.
 However, as the intention is specifically to learn about companies in a start-up situation, it is not necessary that the students have a technical background.
+Please note that only students fulfilling the Norwegian language requirements are eligible to apply.

 Our domestic partners